Palash90/iron_learn/README.md

 ## Modules

 ### `tensor`
 At the core of the library, the `tensor` module supports multi-dimensional `Tensor` data structure.
 It includes methods for tensor instantiation and defines the `+` operator for tensor addition, the `-` operator for subtraction and the `*` operator for tensor multiplication.
 These operators however, take ownership of the variables(both `rhs` and `lhs`).
 So, the variables cannot be used later.
-To facilitate performing these operations without the ownership issue, it also provides `add`, `sub` and `mul` methods to perform addition, subtraction and division by borrowing the varialbes for operation.
+To facilitate performing these operations without the ownership issue, it also provides `add`, `sub` and `mul` methods to perform addition, subtraction and division by borrowing the variables for operation.

  Additionally, it features a method `t` for transpose and a `multiply` method for the Hadamard product, an element-wise multiplication operation.